 The Big John Wayne Burger – This is described on the menu as 12 oz of handcrafted Gourmet Beef served with red onions, mushroom, peppers, melted Swiss cheese, crispy lettuce, tomatoes and Howdy’s spicy relish.
 The burger was as described; all the vegetables were fresh thus complimenting the patty well.
 The beef was above average, not too meaty but not overcooked, so it melted in your mouth.
 The cheese really made it more enjoyable.
 I had the burger complemented by sweet potato fries which were actually great!
 They weren’t soggy like most places but rather crispy and cooked to perfection which is rare.

-The Juliana Got a Sizzle Special – This is succulent strips of Sirloin Steak and Chicken Steak, served on a bed of peppers and onions, on a sizzling platter garnished with cheese.
+The Juliana Got a Sizzle Special – This is succulent strips of Sirloin Steak and Chicken Steak, served on a bed of peppers and onions, on a sizzling platter with melted cheese.
 I had this served with creamy mash, noodles, peppercorn sauce and steamed vegetables.
 Usually, I wouldn’t have opted for a sizzler, but I figured seeing as I hadn’t been to Howdy before but I thought it was the best way to see what the food is like.
 The steak was much more well done than I’d like but I’m very particular about the steak.
-My friends loved the steak.
 The chicken was tender, and the marinade (which I presume is what the Howdy’s special sauce) was delicious, it was spicy enough.
-The noodles weren’t very rich but complimented the steak well.
+The noodles complimented the steak well.
 The mash was my favourite part, it was creamy and just made the steak so much more enjoyable after I smothered it in peppercorn sauce and cheese.

 Virgin Mojito (right of above picture) made with Lime, Lemon, Sugar syrup and Strawberry Mojito (left of above picture) (+strawberries or it wouldn’t be a strawberry mojito would it!).
 These were more my kind of drink.
 I loved how they didn’t really use ice but the drinks were still cold.
 Personally, I’m not a fan of sugar-based mocktails but they are so common now I’ve had to adjust my tastebuds a little.